zjuKeLiu/DPF/README.md

 bash pretrain.sh
 ```

+For training your own custom models, you only need to replace the model with your own.

 ## Citation
-Please cite our paper if you find the code helpful or if you want to use the benchmark results of the Materials Project and JARVIS.
-Thank you!
+Please cite our paper if you find the code helpful.
 ```
 @inproceedings{shen2024boost,
   title={Boost Your Crystal Model with Denoising Pre-training},